tshepang/blog/content/dark-city-1998.md

 +++

-Innovative story concept, excellent elements (direction, cinematography, production design), ultra-desirable gal (Jennifer Connelly), impressive make-up (The Strangers), and an interesting eccentric character played by Kiefer Sutherland.
+Innovative story concept, excellent elements (direction, cinematography, production design), ultra-desirable woman (Jennifer Connelly), impressive make-up (The Strangers), and an interesting eccentric character played by Kiefer Sutherland.
 The Strangers are given good performances, most especially the one leading the search.